23 Best Italian desserts in Italy To Go For

 Italian ricciarelli biscuits are somewhat similar to French macarons.

-The cookies are made from egg white, sugar, honey, and grounded almonds.
-They are most usually sprinkled with powdered sugar.
+The cookies are made from egg whites, sugar, honey, and ground almonds.
+They are usually sprinkled with powdered sugar.

 19. PIZZELLE – Elegant Italian waffle cookies